fluffywaffles/gimmicky-typescript-hacks-oh-boy/README.md

 What if you literally could not serve a request...
 * Unless you type it and write a strongly-typed parser for it?
 And,
 * Unless that request parses successfully?
-And,

 What if a request is assumed to fail...
 * Until you write exhaustive handlers for all of its failure cases?